-You prefer a casual setting while learning.
+You have a moderate preference for a casual setting while learning.
 You like to recline on a comfortable chair or sofa, or even on the floor, when you learn.
 You may even like to study while lying in bed.
 This helps you to concentrate and achieve better results.